abelsonlive/c0ntr0l/README.md

 # x0xb0x c0ntr0l software #
 As the c0ntr0l software appears to be abandonware, here is an updated version of the code that I found on [Sourceforge][sf].
-Nothing has been changed functionality wise, but I need to clean up some `true`s, `NULL`s and import the wx widget library correctly.
+Nothing has been changed functionality wise, but I need to clean up some `true`'s, `NULL`'s and import the wx widget library correctly.

 ## How to get it working ##